SuB1X-Coin/proposals/README.md

 4. Once ready, the proposal will be merged into the repository
 5. You will receive a READ-ONLY link from an Admin
 6. Use the link to submit the proposal on the blockchain (guide will be provided)
-7. Wait for the MasterNodes owners to vote on your proposal
+7. Wait for the MasterNodes owners to vote on your proposal, one vote per masternode instance.

 ## Technical details

 Once the chain reaches block **43200**, the first _superblock_, governance proposals can be submitted.
-MasterNode owners can then review and vote on them, one vote per masternode server.